AndrewTweddle/CodingExercises/readme.md

   * Refactor, add TODO's or make a note of areas that could be improved

+### Use a notebook to write all code on paper first

+* Ideally I wanted to use my whiteboard for all steps in this mini SDLC, but it was already in use
+* Instead I used a notebook to do analysis, design, coding and unit testing
+* Once done I would capture and compile the code and unit tests electronically
+  * An exception was exercise 4.1, which I coded directly.
+  * The quality of the code in this exercise is noticeably worse, so pre-planning on paper is clearly worthwhile
+  * I was initially skeptical of doing whiteboard coding in interviews, as this is not common practice in South Africa
+  * However I am already seeing benefits from doing this:
+    * Improved designs through adding greater structure and focus to the creative process
+    * An improved ability to "play out" detailed coding scenarios in my head
+* I then fixed coding errors or refactored the code and made notes on these errors and refactorings
+* After each exercise I add any language-specific notes and reminders to the sections below

 ## C\#

 | Purpose   | Solution              | Notes                      |